Azure-Samples/azure-search-dotnet-scale/multiple-data-sources/README.md

    + Select this container, click **Upload**, and then upload all of the JSON files in the *src/blobs* folder, ranging from *Rooms1.json* through *Rooms15.json*.
 These files contain room details for each of the seven hotels.
    + In the left pane, go to **Settings > Access Keys** and get the connection string for key1.
 It also goes into the project's *appsettings.json* file.

-This sample is available in two versions:

-+ **v10** uses the previous [Microsoft.Azure.Search](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/search/client10) client libraries

-+ **v11** uses the new [Azure.Search.Documents](https://docs.microsoft.com/dotnet/api/overview/azure/search.documents-readme) client library, highly recommended for all new projects
+This sample is available in two versions. **V10** uses the deprecated [Microsoft.Azure.Search](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.search) client libraries.
+We recommend **v11** and the new [Azure.Search.Documents](https://docs.microsoft.com/dotnet/api/overview/azure/search.documents-readme) client library for all new projects.

 ## Run the sample